The log book method can be used to substantiate work related car expense claims.

 - you wish to vary the percentage claim

 In practice, the Log Book is treated pretty much as the final word in substantiating car expense claims, extending as it does for a 5-year period.
-But it should be borne in mind that if there is a material change in circumstances, the onus remains on the taxpayer to ensure that business percentage claims in the non-log book years remain ‘reasonable’.
+But if there is a material change in circumstances, the onus remains on the taxpayer to ensure that business percentage claims in the non-log book years remain ‘reasonable’.

 There is no prescribed Log Book format, only prescribed information.
 Printed log books in the correct format can be bought from newsagents, or you can devise your own with the required information.